open-rmf/crossflow/handbook/src/workflow_reflection.md

 > Theoretically it is possible to implement generalized reflection in crossflow.
 > The main challenge is how to design an API that does not leave loose ends
 > dangling while modifications are being made, or an API that can protect the
-> user from unintuitive race conditions.
+> user from unintuitive race conditions that may happen as the workflow
+> transitions from one structure to another.

 ## Trim

 > [!WARNING]
 > At the time of this writing, the trim operation is not yet available as a JSON
 > diagram operation.
 This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).
-> In the meantime it can be put into a JSON diagram with a [section](./workflow_sections.md) builder.
+> In the meantime it can be put into a JSON diagram via the [section](./workflow_sections.md) builder operation.

 Sometimes unbridled parallelism is a liability.
 If multiple branches want to make use of the same services, there could be destructive interference between the branches, depending on the nature of the services they are using.

-Suppose we want to define a workflow for sending a robot to a location, but this workflow takes into consideration whether that location is available.
+Suppose we want to define a workflow for sending a robot to a location, but we need the workflow to check if the location is available before sending the robot.
 We are operating in a multi-robot environment, so we need to make sure we are not sending multiple robots to the same location at the same time.

 We've been provided with a `reserve_location` service that takes in a target location request and tries to reserve that location for our robot.
-If the location is not available, then `reserve_location` will first stream out a ***detour*** location for the robot to start moving towards.
-This detour location will be a waiting location that is as close as possible to the final target location.
+If the location is not available right away, then `reserve_location` will first stream out a
+***detour*** location for the robot to start moving towards.
+This detour location will be a parking spot that is as close as possible to the final target location.

 ![trim](./assets/figures/trim.svg)

-While the robot is heading to its detour location, the `reserve_location` service will continue running until it gets a confirmation that the target location is successfully reserved for our robot.
+While the robot is heading to its detour location, the `reserve_location` service will remain active until it gets a confirmation that the target location is successfully reserved for our robot.
 Then the service will finish, passing along the target location to a path planner which passes along a path to a `drive` service.
 Once the robot reaches its target location, the `drive` service will